USS Hooper Island

-USS Hooper Island was an Internal Combustion Engine Repair Ship in service with the United States Navy during World War II and the Korean War.
-She served the Navy for 10 years in the Asiatic-Pacific Theater.
+USS Hooper Island (ARG-17) was a Luzon-class repair ship designated for internal combustion engine repair in service with the United States Navy from 1945 to 1948 and from 1952 to 1959.
+She was sold for scrapping in 1960.

 History

-Hooper Island, ex-liberty ship SS Bert McDowell, was launched 30 October 1944, by Bethlehem-Fairfield Shipyards Inc., Fairfield, Md., under a Maritime Commission contract, sponsored by Mrs. Hattie Singer, and commissioned 13 July 1945.
+Hooper Island, the ex-Liberty ship SS Bert McDowell, was launched 30 October 1944, by Bethlehem-Fairfield Shipyards Inc. at their yard in Fairfield, Maryland, under a Maritime Commission contract, sponsored by Mrs. Hattie Singer, and commissioned on 13 July 1945.

 After shakedown off the Virginia coast, Hooper Island departed 1 September 1945, for the western Pacific and reached Sasebo, Japan, 9 November, to provide repair services to the Pacific Fleet.
-She remained there on repair duty until 31 October 1946, when she sailed for Tsingtao, China, to perform similar services in support of US operations to stabilize China.
+She remained there on repair duty until 31 October 1946, when she sailed for Qingdao, China, to perform similar services in support of US operations to stabilize China.
 Hooper Island completed her deployment 14 August 1947, when she sailed for San Francisco, arriving there 5 September.
 She remained there until she was decommissioned at Alameda, California, 24 January 1948 and joined the National Defense Reserve Fleet.